5 min read

 But maybe change isn’t just loss; maybe, just maybe, it can be the chance for peace where there’s always been conflict, healing where there’s been hurt.

-I don’t know yet if that’s what waits on the other side, but, for the first time in a long time…I’m daring to believe it could.
+I don’t know yet if that’s what waits on the other side for us, but, for the first time in a long time, I believe it could be even better.

 And to anyone who thinks I'll stop now?
 FU.
 I won't.